Unpacking Security Scanners for GitHub Actions Workflows: Conclusion

 \section{Conclusion}

-We conduct the first comprehensive analysis of \ghas Security Workflow scanners.
-We curate \nbtools state-of-the-art tools that focus on the security analysis of \ghaworkflows.
-We define a taxonomy of 10 common types of security weaknesses in \ghaworkflows, which we use as baseline for the comparison of scanners.
+We conduct the first comprehensive analysis of \ghas security workflow scanners.
+We curate \nbscanner state-of-the-art scanners that statically analyze \ghaworkflows.
+We classify the rules implemented by these tools into 10 common types of security weaknesses in \ghaworkflows, which serve as a baseline for comparing the scanners.
 We run all scanners against \nbworkflows real-world workflows and evaluate the coverage, detection consistency, and performance of the selected scanners.
-Our results show that there is no universal scanner that performs well across all weakness types.
-Instead, some tools are specialized for particular categories of weaknesses, whereas others function as more general-purpose scanners with less depth.
-We also find that all tools generally run fast enough to be used in CI/CD pipelines.
+Our results provide evidence that there is no universal scanner that performs well across all common weakness types.
+Instead, some scanners are specialized for particular categories of weaknesses, whereas others function as more general-purpose linters for \ghaworkflows.
+We also find that most scanners run fast enough to be used in CI/CD pipelines.

-Based on our findings, we recommend \poutine as the most balanced tool overall, and we recognize \frizbee as particularly effective for resolving pinning weaknesses, as well as \actionlint as a strong complement to detect hard to find compatibility weaknesses between the yaml syntax and the \ghas execution engine.
+Based on our findings, we recommend three levels of scanner configuration, corresponding to fundamental, essential, and advanced levels of security.
+For fundamental scanning, we suggest configuring \poutine and \actionlint, which provide fast, security-oriented feedback about the workflows.
+For essential scanning, we recommend adding \frizbee to thoroughly scan for unpinned dependencies.
+For advanced scanning, we advise including \semgrep on top of these three scanners to detect more complex weaknesses such as code injections.
 GitHub itself is currently strengthening the built-in security checks for \ghas Workflows, for instance, by making releases and tags immutable and by allowing organizations to enforce that GitHub Actions are pinned.
 For future work, we aim at establishing a labeled dataset of \ghaworkflows with known weaknesses.
 This will be highly valuable for future research on \ghas weaknesses detection and repair capabilities.
-We also foresee fantastic opportunities in improving the scanners with the analysis of the deeper network of transitive GitHub Action reuse, as current tools primarily focus on weaknesses in the first level of reused actions.
+We also foresee fantastic opportunities in improving the scanners with the analysis of the deeper network of transitive GitHub Action reuse, as current scanners primarily focus on weaknesses in the first level of reused actions.